 - 4 cups vegetable broth (or chicken broth for non-vegan)

 - 1-2 teaspoons sea salt

 - In a large mixing bowl, add the sorted dried pinto beans and fill the bowl with enough water to cover the beans by several inches.
 Set aside to soak for 15 minutes while you prepare the remaining ingredients.

-- To the Instant Pot bowl, add the chopped onion, garlic cloves, jalapeno, dried oregano, ground cumin, ground black pepper, lard, chicken broth, and water.
+- To the Instant Pot bowl, add the chopped onion, garlic cloves, jalapeno, dried oregano, ground cumin, ground black pepper, vegetable shortening, vegetable broth, and water.

 - Use a colander to strain the beans and discard the soaking liquid.
 Rinse with fresh water.

 - Now add the beans to the Instant Pot bowl, and stir all of the ingredients together.
-It’s okay if the lard is in a solid lump, as soon as the Instant Pot comes up to pressure/temperature, the lard will melt.
+It’s okay if the shortening is in a solid lump, as soon as the Instant Pot comes up to pressure/temperature, the fat will melt.

 - Place the lid on the Instant Pot and ensure the steam release valve is set to sealing.
-Press the “Bean/Chili” key, which will show 30 minutes of cooking time, and increase the time to 45 minutes.
+Set the Instant Pot to cook on high pressure for 45 minutes.
 Now walk away.
-When the Instant Pot is done cooking, it will come down from pressure naturally, about 40 minutes.
+When the Instant Pot is done cooking, it will come down from pressure naturally, which takes about 40 minutes.

-- When the pressure is released, open the lid of the Instant Pot and add the sea salt to taste.
+- When the pressure is finally released, open the lid of the Instant Pot and add the sea salt to taste.
 Use an immersion blender to blend the beans to the desired consistency.
-The beans will appear soupy, but will thicken as they cool.
+The beans will appear soupy, but don’t worry – they will thicken as they cool.

 I do not call for you to soak your Instant Pot beans in this recipe; however, you absolutely can.
 I would just reduce the liquid by 1-2 cups.